vacp2p/rfc/content/docs/rfcs/34/README.md

 [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) mesh network.
 The recommended value for this outbound degree is 6 (see parameter `D` in [29/WAKU2-CONFIG](https://rfc.vac.dev/spec/29/)).
 It is recommended for the cache to hold at least 10 times as many peers (60).
-The responder should also periodically replace the oldest peers in the cache.

 The recommended cache size also depends on the number of requesters a responder is expected to serve within a *refresh cycle*.
 A refresh cycle is a time interval in which all peers in the cache are expected to be replaced.
-If the number of requests expected per refresh cycle exceeds 600 (10 times the above recommended 60), the cache size should be increased to at least a tenth of that number.
+If the number of requests expected per refresh cycle exceeds 600 (10 times the above recommended 60), it is recommended to increase the cache size to at least a tenth of that number.

 We will investigate peer exchange cache sizes and refresh strategies, and provide suggestions based on that in future versions (draft, stable) of this document.